Symmetry and Evolution in Quantum Gravity: Introduction

 Several different avenues can be pursued in the face of this difficulty.\footnote{The list of references given here is not intended to be comprehensive.
-Readers are encouraged to consult the classic review \cite{Isham:1992} and a modern update \cite{and2010} for a more detailed and wide-ranging catalogue of approaches.} One option is to adapt the notion of quantization in a way that respects spacetime diffeomorphism invariance.
+Readers are encouraged to consult the classic review \cite{Isham:1992} and a modern update \cite{and2010} for a more detailed and wide--ranging catalogue of approaches to the \textit{Problem of Time}.
+For our purposes, we feel that it is best to treat the `Problem of Time' as an entirely separate issue to the `Problem of the Arrow of Time'.
+However, for an interesting exploration of a possible connections between the two problems see \cite{kiefer:1995,kiefer:2007,kiefer:2012}.} One option is to adapt the notion of quantization in a way that respects spacetime diffeomorphism invariance.
 Examples of research programs that follow this option include the causal set approach \cite{bombelli:1987,dowker:2005,henson:2006}, topos theory \cite{isham:2000,isham:2002} and the causaloid approach \cite{hardy:2007}.
 Another option is to try to redefine the notion of observables at the classical level and apply something closer to traditional canonical quantization techniques.
 Notable examples of this strategy are the complete and partial observables scheme \cite{Rovelli:1990,Rovelli:1991,Rovelli:2002,Dittrich:2006,Dittrich:2007} and the master constraint programme \cite{DittrichThie:2006,Thiemann:2006,Thiemann:2007}.
 A third option, pursued for example by \cite{Husain:2012PRL,Giesel:2012DustLQG,BrownKuchar:1994Dust,IshamKuchar:1984Dust}, is to add an additional ``dust'' field that can serve as an internal clock for the system.
 More conservatively, rather than including additional fields, one might look for a formulation of General Relativity that clearly identifies the dynamical degrees of freedom so that standard quantization methods can be employed.
 Such a decomposition is pursued by the causal dynamical triangulation approach \cite{loll:2001,ambjorn:2001}, for example, which relies on a discretization of the geometry.
 Here, we will present a formulation that does not rely on a discretization but still provides an unambiguous identification of the degrees of freedom.